Radiotherapy is a treatment to destroy cancer cells with radiation. A beam of radiation is targeted on the cancer, which shrinks it.

-Radiotherapy can be used to treat many different types of cancer.
+Radiotherapy can treat many different types of cancer.
 About four out of 10 people who have cancer will have radiotherapy as part of their treatment.

-Radiotherapy works by destroying the DNA inside cancer cells, preventing them from reproducing and so shrinking cancerous tumours.
-Healthy cells will also be affected but they are better able to repair themselves.
+Radiotherapy uses high-energy radiation, such as X-rays and gamma rays.
+It works by destroying the DNA inside cancer cells.
+This prevents them from reproducing and therefore shrinks cancerous tumours.
+Healthy cells will also be affected but they are usually able to repair themselves.

 There are two main types of radiotherapy treatment – external radiotherapy and internal radiotherapy.

 Radiotherapy is used for the following reasons.

 The number and duration of radiotherapy sessions you have will depend on the type of cancer you have and where it is in your body.
 You may have one or two treatments with radiotherapy.
 However, you usually have a course of treatment over days or weeks.

 A team of health professionals (a multidisciplinary team) will be involved in your radiotherapy treatment.
 These professionals will include a clinical oncologist (a doctor who specialises in cancer care using radiotherapy and chemotherapy) and a radiographer.
 A radiographer is a healthcare professional trained to perform imaging procedures.